Deepen Your Understanding. Broaden Your Practice. Weave Your Network.

 matches people who have a passion for change with the tools and experiences to advance their effectiveness and take their work to the next level by leveraging the power of arts and culture.
 Formerly the Institute for Community Cultural Development (ICCD), the Creative Community Leadership Institute was one of the first programs nationwide to provide comprehensive training and support for leaders working at the intersection of the arts and community change.
 Led by some of the region’s foremost practitioners and thinkers in the field of community cultural development, Intermedia Arts’ Creative Community Leadership Institute

-has trained close to 200 of the region's most active changemakers, including community-engaged artists, community developers and organizers.
+has trained over 230 of the region's most active changemakers, including community-engaged artists, community developers and organizers.

 Based on the fundamental belief that the future health of communities demands innovative, cross-sector leadership at every level, this innovative experiential training program builds a dynamic network of capable leaders and partnerships over an intensive semester-long program of hands-on workshops and on-site experiences.

-Since 2002, almost 200 active and prominent leaders in local arts-based community development and organizing have graduated from Intermedia Arts' leadership institute, including: John Bueche,
+Since 2002, over 230 active and prominent leaders in local arts-based community development and organizing have graduated from Intermedia Arts' leadership institute, including: John Bueche,

 co-founder of Bedlam Theater; DeAnna Cummings,